Skip to main content

 Walltime

-This feature is currently in beta and is subject to change.
-If you are interested in testing it out, please reach out to us via Discord or email out support.
+This feature is currently in open beta and is subject to change.
+You can test it out for free.
+If you have any feedback, please reach out to us via Discord or email our support.

 The walltime instruments allow measuring the walltime of your benchmarks directly in the CI.
 It leverages bare-metal runners managed and provided by CodSpeed to measure the performance of your benchmarks with low noise and high precision.